seyon99/AI-Caption-Generator/README.md

 # AI Image Caption Generator

 ## About
 A REST API to generate image captions using a Convolutional Neural Network (CNN).
 With a few trivial modifications (which depend on the use case), this code can be reused in an Android application if needed.
+Read the documentation for the AWS SDK for Kotlin to determine how to create your .env file to use the API.

 ## Technologies Used
   - Kotlin